 The Law Relating to Overseas Employment (1999) requires all Myanmar citizens, except seamen and government servants, to register with the Directorate of Labour.
-If employees are sent to work outside of Myanmar by their employer (for example, for an intra-office scheme), their welfare and employment conditions will continue to be governed by Myanmar labour law, unless the employment contract states otherwise.
+If employees are sent to work outside of Myanmar by their employer (for example, for an intra-office scheme), their welfare and employment conditions will continue to be governed by existing Myanmar labour laws, unless the employment contract states otherwise.